-The County maintains the largest road system in the State covering over 3,488 miles of roads.
-The 2020-2021 Road Fund adopted budget totals \$91.5 million, which reflects a decrease of 6% from the prior year adopted budget.
-Major projects anticipated for fiscal year 2020-2021 include participation in the Federal Transportation Improvement Program, which includes \$108 million of Highway Bridge Program funding.
-Participation in this effort includes increasing staff to manage the more than 20 projects over the next ten years.
-The 2020-2021 road maintenance programs include \$30.86 million dedicated to pavement seals and maintenance overlays; contracted preventative maintenance; routine maintenance; traffic signs and striping; and traffic safety and operations.
+The County maintains the largest road system in the State covering over 3,485 miles of roads.
+The 2021-2022 Road Fund adopted budget totals \$119.9 million, which reflects an increase of 31% from the prior year adopted budget.
+Major projects anticipated for fiscal year 2021-2022 include participation in the Federal Transportation Improvement Program, which includes \$99 million of Highway Bridge Program funding.
+Participation in this effort includes increasing staff to manage the more than 20 projects over the next five years.
+The 2021-2022 road maintenance programs include \$27.6 million dedicated to pavement seals and maintenance overlays; contracted preventative maintenance; routine maintenance; traffic signs and striping; and traffic safety and operations.

 In April 2006, the County issued subordinate Tobacco Settlement Asset-Backed Bonds in the amount of \$39,015,131 to fund future capital projects.
-As of June 30, 2020, all bond proceeds have been allocated to future capital expenditures.
+As of June 30, 2021, all bond proceeds have been allocated to future capital expenditures.
 The West Annex Jail project will be three floors with 300 medium/maximum security beds and will be located next to the North Annex Jail.
 It will replace outdated linear cells with new generation pods to allow greater observation and supervision of inmates along with providing program space for special needs inmates, specifically those with behavioral health issues.
-Groundbreaking on this project occurred on January 25, 2018 and is expected to be completed in late 2020.
+Groundbreaking on this project occurred on January 25, 2018 and is expected to be completed in late 2021.

-Long-term Financial Planning
+Long-Term Financial Planning

 The County's budget is strongly influenced by the State economy and local economic conditions along with the State's fiscal budget.
-The State passed the fiscal year 2020-2021 budget of \$196 billion on June 30, 2020, a decrease of 4% over the revised prior year budget.
-The budget includes significant projected revenue shortfalls due to the expected economic downturn brought about by the impact of COVID-19.
-This requires an approximately \$13 billion decrease in general fund appropriations from the prior year's adopted budget.
+The State passed the fiscal year 2021-2022 budget of \$258 billion on June 30, 2021, an increase of 13% over the revised prior year budget.
+The budget would add a total of \$18.9 billion to the total reserves, an increase of \$7.5 billion over the prior year's level.